jfox16/hex-dots/README.md

 ## How to Play

-* Drag across dots of the same to clear them.
+* Drag across dots of the same color to clear them.
 * Making a loop will clear all dots of that color.
 * Clear as many dots as you can within the time limit!